okryvyts/lifetimes-book/src/lifetime_subtyping.md

 Hope, this example was sufficient to show that lifetimes subtyping isn't a rocket science and is very straighforward to work with.
 The important thing to remember is when you define a signature you manually specify how many regions the compiler needs to infer and what relationships are between them.
-The relationships come from the "casts" you want to use in the function body, and specifying them results in possible extra region expansions on the caller site.
+The relationships come from the "casts" you want to perform in your function body, and specifying them results in possible extra region expansions on the caller site.
 However, to have a full picture, we also need to learn about the lifetime variance.

 ## Chapter exercises